soffes/usecontra.st/README.md

 ## Running locally

 1. Install Xcode 11
-3. Open the `ContrastWeb` directory in Xcode with File > Open
+2. Run `swift package generate-xcodeproj`
+3. Open ContrastWeb.xcodeproj
-4. Select `ContrastWeb` from the dropdown in the top left after all of the packages finish loading
+4. Select `ContrastWeb` from the dropdown in the top left (not `ContrastWeb-Package`)
 5. Click ▶️

 Now the site is running at [localhost:8080](http://localhost:8080)